sktedro/vut_ipp_proj/README.md

 #### Finishing

-Only when all lines (instructions) have been read, generateOutput() function of our XML class is called to convert the XML created structure to a string which is then printed to the standard input - this makes the parsing finish successfully.
+Only when all lines (instructions) have been read, `generateOutput` method of our `XML` class is called to convert the created XML structure to a string which is then printed to the standard output - this makes the parsing finish successfully.

 #### Note